Akshayajai123/bday-wish/README.md

 **Project:**
 Birthday Greeting Website

-This project is a simple website created to send a birthday greeting.
+This project is a simple website created as a personal birthday greeting for my brother.
 It features a fun, colorful design with balloons and confetti.

 **Overview**
 The website displays a birthday message and includes the following elements: